Blog Post

 3. Property Description

-North Carolina Landlords need to provide a legal description of the unit in your North Carolina rental agreements.
+North Carolina landlords need to provide a legal description of the property in your lease agreements.
 A good description should be able to identify, describe and locate the unit.
-You could also make a quick video of the property.
+A landlord could also make a quick video of the rental property.

 4. Occupancy Limits